tableau-mkt-archived/entity_xliff/README.md

 More information on [installing and using Composer Manager]() is available on GitHub.

+You will need to grant the "Administer Entity XLIFF" permission to anyone who will be importing or exporting content through this module.
+If you have Workbench Moderation installed, you may also need to grant the "Bypass Moderation Restrictions" permission.
+Note that these permissions are considered privileged and should only be granted to those who truly need the access.

 ## Gotchas

 __Field Collections__: If you use this module with Field Collection, you will